 Employee Survey

-The employee survey takes approximately 15 minutes to complete and includes 7 core sections, with 5 optional modules that institutions can select based on their priorities:
+The employee survey takes approximately 15 minutes to complete and includes 7 core sections, with 5 optional modules that institutions can select based on their priorities.

 Mental health assets